Authentication is the process which allows a user to log in to your Totara Learn site.

 Multi-authentication is supported.
 Each authentication plugin may be used to find a username/password match.
 Once found, a user is logged in and alternative plugins are not used.
 Therefore the plugin which handles the most logins should be moved to the top of the page to ensure minimal load is put on authentication servers.

-If you choose Keep username, email, and id number then deleted user profile fields can be reactivated however their other data will be deleted including but not limited to; appraisals where the user is in the learner role, grades, and roles.
+Keep username, email, and id number: A deleted user profile fields can be reactivated, their other data will be deleted including but not limited to:

 If a user was deleted with the keep username, email, and id number setting then they will only be able to be fully deleted manually not through the HR import process.